wentaoL86/Awesome-Human-Video-Generation/README.md

 [![Made With Love](https://img.shields.io/badge/Made%20With-Love-red.svg)](https://github.com/chetanraj/awesome-github-badges)

 A curated list of recent human body video generation method.

-This repository focus on half/full body human body video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
+This repository focus on half/full body human video generation research work, Application and Datasets.

+The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait will not included if it does not consider the human appearance.

 ## Human Body Video Demo